The University is accredited by the Higher Learning Commission.

-Note: In addition to the music composition major (listed above), the School of Music offers a music minor and a general music teaching minor.
+Note: In addition to the music composition major (listed above), the School of Music offers a music minor, a music industry studies minor, and a general music teaching minor.
 A certificate program is available in piano pedagogy.
 Also offered are a music major with concentrations in merchandising or business administration, a music education major, a music liberal arts major, and a music performance major.

 Graduates of the Music Composition Program are prepared for graduate study in areas such as composition and theory.
 The program also is preparation for careers in composing, arranging, and related fields.

 In addition, the School of Music is an accredited institutional member of the National Association of Schools of Music.
 The Music Education Program holds accreditation with the National Council for Accreditation of Teacher Education, and the Music Business Program is affiliated with NAMM (International Music Products Association).